sjnakib/portfolio-v3/specification.md

 - Feature bullet points with key project highlights (up to 3 points)
 - Larger project screenshots (50% of tile width) on desktop with object-cover to maintain aspect ratio while filling the container
 - Button styling:
-  - Smaller, more compact buttons (height: 8 instead of 9)
+  - Touch-friendly buttons with adequate size (height: 9 for better touch targets)
-  - Non-stretched "View Details" button with reduced padding
+  - "View Details" button with appropriate padding on mobile and desktop
   - Consistent sizing across all buttons
-  - Smaller square icon buttons for external links (32px → 28px)
+  - Properly sized icon buttons for external links (36px) for better touch interaction
-  - Proper horizontal alignment of all action buttons
+  - Increased gap spacing between action buttons for easier tapping
 - Mobile-optimized design:
   - Stacked layout on mobile with image above content
   - Reduced padding on mobile (16px) vs desktop (24px)